Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 8. If a player disconnects, it will be treated as if they failed the map.
    - Disconnects that occur within a few seconds after map is started by the referee can be rematched.
 9. If a player disconnects between the beatmaps, the match can be delayed up to 15 minutes max.
-   - In case the disconnected player failed to report back after the maximum allowance of 15 minutes has passed, the opposing player may be declared to be winning the match by default.
+   - In case the disconnected player failed to report back after the maximum allowance of 15 minutes had passed, the opposing player may be declared to be winning the match by default.
 10. Lag is not a valid reason to nullify a map.
 11. If there are any problems during the match occurence, the Tournament Management will make a decision based on referee's report.
 12. It is expected to be polite and respectful to each other.
 Penalties will be given if players violate.